-1. Pull out the dipstick.

-- 2. Wipe off the dipstick and reinsert it. - 3.
-Pull it out again to check oil level. - 4.
+- 1. Unscrew the oil fill cap and wipe oil off the dipstick. - 2.
+Reinsert without screwing in the dipstick. - 3.
+Remove the dipstick again to check oil level. - 4.
 Add or drain oil as necessary.
 Keep the oil level between the full and add marks. - 5.
-Insert the dipstick and secure the oil fill cap.
+Insert the dipstick and screw the oil fill cap back on securely.